HoangNguyen679/aphelios/posts/rails_memory.md

 ENV LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libjemalloc.so.2
 ```

-And, the memory was not high anymore.
-With the analysis team APIs called at around 15:00.
-It was totally OK.
+Finally the memory was not high anymore.
+It was totally OK when the analysis team called APIs at around 15:00.

 <img src="/images/low-memory-graph.png" />

 The server memory was often below 30% and I satisfied with that results.

-# More thinkings
+#  Further discussion

 You can find docker Ruby with jemalloc images [here](https://hub.docker.com/r/swipesense/ruby-jemalloc)
-It's quite convenient to start with the right choice of memory management library and it will mitigate your pain when discover the memory problems.
+It's recommended to start with a right choice of memory management library as it will mitigate your pain of encountering memory problems.

 For now, I don't see the reason why ruby is not compiled with jemalloc.
 Ruby need improve itself for memory also performance in order to compete with other raising up programming languages.
 Let's go.